More In This Category

 In product liability claims against bicycle manufacturers, preserving evidence and obtaining proper documentation of the crash scene are significant challenges.
 Evidence may be lost, especially in cases of bicycle part failure.
 To investigate such failures, it is crucial to enlist competent engineers who specialize in analyzing issues like titanium bolt breakages or carbon fiber fork disintegration.
 Finding experienced experts in this field is essential, as not every educated engineer is adequately versed in handling bicycle crash cases.

 Denver, CO personal injury lawyer George McLaughlin talks about the biggest challenges he faces in bicycle accident cases.
-There exists a prevalent bias against bicyclists, where motorists commonly assert their claim to the road and question the presence of cyclists.
-Many hold the belief that bicycles should confine themselves to bike lanes or sidewalks, contrary to the law that accords cyclists equal rights to use the roadway.
-In personal injury cases related to bicycle crashes caused by motorists, navigating juror bias proves challenging, as some jurors tend to align with the motorist’s perspective.
+He notes that there is a prevalent bias against bicyclists, with many motorists asserting a sense of ownership over the road and questioning why cyclists are present.
+Some believe that bicycles should remain in bike lanes or on sidewalks, despite the law granting cyclists equal rights to the roadway.
+In personal injury cases involving bicycle accidents caused by motorists, overcoming this juror bias can be challenging, as jurors may be predisposed to side with the motorist.